Cadeby Light Railway

-Over the years, Boston built an extensive collection of ex-industrial narrow-gauge rolling stock which ran on the extremely short line in his garden.
+Over the years, Boston built an extensive collection of ex-industrial narrow-gauge rolling stock, which ran on the extremely short line in his garden.
 He also maintained an extensive OO gauge model railway at Cadeby.

 Although Boston died in 1986, his widow, Audrey kept the railway open for nearly twenty years, holding regular open days.

-The railway finally closed in 2005.
+The railway finally closed in May 2005.
 The majority of the collection has been amalgamated with the Moseley Railway Trust at the Apedale Community Country Park.
-Pixie is currently undergoing restoration as of 2014.
+As of 2014, Pixie was undergoing restoration.

 Collection

 In 1982, Boston's collection consisted of: